foopgp/bash-libs/man/bl-security.1.md

 gen_passphrase

-:   Generate a good random passphrase
+:   Generate a good random passphrase.

 new_password

 :   Ask to enter a new password and force retyping it.

+shrink_num

+:   Shrink input data to a number limited by SIZE.

 All actions support a **\--help** options, eg: \$ bl-security